egillanton/pillbug/README.md

-# Pillbug - Caretaking for Dummies
+# Pillbug - Taking the human error out of healthcare